 Ladders may be necessary equipment for many construction workers, especially when performing jobs such as painting, roofing, and electrical work.
 Ladders, however, can present a very real danger on a job site, especially when they are improperly placed or secured.
 Even a minor fall from a ladder can result in long-term consequences, such as a disability.
 Using ladders safely is the responsibility of everyone at a site - when someone acts negligently, serious injuries can occur.

 If you or a loved one has been injured due to an accident involving a ladder, don’t suffer in silence.
-Wingate, Russotti, Shapiro & Halperin, LLP, has many years of experience fighting for the rights of construction workers injured on the job, including falls from ladders.
-Our team of New York ladder accident attorneys can investigate your case and advocate for proper compensation for you and your family.
+Wingate, Russotti, Shapiro, Moses & Halperin, LLP, has many years of experience fighting for the rights of construction workers injured on the job, including falls from ladders.
+Our team of New York ladder accident lawyers can investigate your case and advocate for proper compensation for you and your family.
 Call (212) 986-7353 to schedule a free consultation and tell us what happened so we can discuss your options and make sure your rights are protected.

 Some common types of ladder accidents include:

 - Falls: Falling off a ladder can have long-term consequences for the victim.
 How high up the person was will impact how serious the injuries are, though head injuries from a fall of any height can be traumatic, even fatal.
 Falls can occur in a wide variety of situations, such as if an extension ladder is not secured against a structure, the ladder’s steps are slippery, or the ladder is too short and a worker had to stretch to complete a task.

 - Falling objects: Construction workers routinely place other objects onto ladders, including hand-held tools, buckets, and work materials.
 If these objects are dropped or knocked off a ladder, people below and around the ladder can be struck and injured.
 Workers on ladders can also be struck by falling objects, such as a dropped power tool.